 We generally distribute each participant's Enova NQSP account in a lump sum shortly after the participant's separation from service with us and all of our affiliates.
 Alternatively, a participant may elect to receive his or her Enova NQSP account at a later date or receive payments in up to 10 annual installments.
 Most officers may not receive a distribution of any portion of their account during the first six months after their separation from service.
-A participant generally may not receive any portion of his or her Enova NQSP account while employed, unless the participant makes an in-service distribution election before the deferred compensation is earned or suffers a severe financial hardship.
+A participant makes an in-service distribution election before the deferred compensation is earned or suffers a severe financial hardship.
 We may pay Enova NQSP distributions from a Rabbi trust associated with the Enova NQSP or from the general assets of the entity that is the participant's employer.
 A participant would have the rights of a general unsecured creditor of the entity that is his or her employer for any Enova NQSP benefits he or she is owed.